elisa-tech/wg-aerospace/demos/yad/README.md

 # Yet Another Demo

+This is another attempt at providing a meaningful demo.
+On the [Product Profiles](../../docs/product-profiles.md) ontology, this effort maps to Sofware Level E and possibly Software Level D. It features a slimmed down Linux kernel (<300 kSLoC) and slimmed down systemd, but a fairly comprehensive Linux userspace.

 ## Nix FAQ

 - **What is Nix?** Nix is a (functional, declarative) programming language geared towards package management.
 Nix expressions can be evaluated to build recipes ("derivations").
 When a derivation is successfully built ("realized") it produces a folder in Nix' build cache on your machine (the "Nix store", usually under `/nix/store/`).